ajuga2/jivelite/RemoteControlServer/readme.txt

 - Added support for action commands via TCP/UDP port 9009
 - Introduced new commands:
   - 'volume_up:<value>' (shows the big volume popup and uses <value> as the new volume)
-  - 'timer:<numofseconds>' (displays countdown timer on clock screensaver and now-playing screensaver)
+  - 'timer:<numofseconds>' (displays a countdown timer on clock screensaver and now-playing screensaver, note: this is not an action command)

 Implementation Details